The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

 The flight from to Busuanga's Francisco B. Reyes Airport takes one hour.
 Cebu Pacific, PHP 4,500 (~$81) if you book early.
 The airport is small — one terminal, one baggage carousel, and a crowd of van drivers holding laminated hotel signs.

 The drive to Coron town takes 30 minutes through palm-lined roads.
 Coron town itself is small, walkable, and smells like grilled fish and diesel boat engines.
-I checked into a guesthouse on the main road — PHP 1,200/night (~$22), fan room, clean enough — and walked to the pier.
+Guesthouses on the main road run around PHP 1,200/night (~$22) for a clean fan room — drop your bag and walk straight to the pier.

-The water in Coron Bay was turquoise.
-Not the tourism-brochure turquoise that's actually grey-green in person.
+The water in Coron Bay is turquoise.
+Not the tourism-brochure turquoise that turns grey-green in person.
 Actual turquoise.
-I stared at it for five minutes.
-An old woman selling boiled peanuts watched me stare.
+You'll stare at it for five minutes.
+An old woman selling boiled peanuts will watch you stare.

 "First time."